joaopauloschuler/k-neural-api/README.md

 * `cai.layers.GlobalAverageMaxPooling2D`: adds both global Average and Max poolings.
 This layers is known to speed up training.
 * `cai.layers.FitChannelCountTo`: forces the number of channels to fit a specific number of channels.
 The new number of channels must be bigger than the number of input channels.
 The number of channels is fitted by concatenating copies of existing channels.
 * `cai.layers.EnforceEvenChannelCount`: enforces that the number of channels is even (divisible by 2).
-* `cai.layers.kPointwiseConv2D`: parameter efficient pointwise convolution as shown in the paper [Grouped Pointwise Convolutions Significantly Reduces Parameters in EfficientNet](https://github.com/joaopauloschuler/kEffNet).
+* `cai.layers.kPointwiseConv2D`: parameter efficient pointwise convolution as shown in the papers [Grouped Pointwise Convolutions Significantly Reduces Parameters in EfficientNet](https://github.com/joaopauloschuler/kEffNet) and [Grouped Pointwise Convolutions Reduce Parameters in Convolutional Neural Networks](https://github.com/joaopauloschuler/kEffNetV1).

 ## Documentation
 The documentation is composed by **examples** and **PyDoc**.